Why We Oppose the Seventh Street Development

 We want our neighborhood to be accessible and inclusive.
 We want it to grow responsibly with the rest of the city.
 We want it to continue to be a safe, welcoming place to raise a family.

-Property values and crime rates—two of the more common arguments invoked to oppose new housing developments—are not the main concern here.
+Property values and crime rates—two of the more common arguments invoked to oppose new housing developments—are not the concern here.

-The developers have a responsibility to work with the community toward a solution that’s a win for everyone—existing residents, potential new residents, and the city as a whole.
+Adam Rogalski has a responsibility to work with the community toward a solution that’s a win for everyone—existing residents, potential new residents, and the city as a whole.
 That requires true collaboration, rather than trying to force their plan down our throats.

 We want responsible development that preserves our neighborhood character and protects our homes.